-This is a very well known legend/story in Guadalajara, Mexico.
+This is a very well known legend in Guadalajara, Mexico.
 It is the story of “La Monja de el Hospital Civil” or “The nun of the civil hospital”.

-This hospital is very very old, construction for the hospital began in 1787, but it didn’t open it’s doors until 1794 and for many many years, this was the biggest hospital in the country.
+Construction for the hospital began in 1787, but it didn’t open it’s doors until 1794 and for many many years, this was the biggest hospital in the country of Mexico.

 Not too long after her death, patients began saying that during the night, a very nice nun would come to their assistance.
 Many patients vividly recall having conversations with this nun.